IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 DataProperty would be: `{profile.imageName}`

-### Event
+### Event Property

-When supplied the `🕹️Event` override is used to create a method in the component TypeScript and add an onClick signature in the HTML.
+When supplied the `🕹️Event` property is used to create a method in the component TypeScript and add an `onTabSelected` signature in the HTML.

 ### Items Amount

-This override determines the number of tabs/items to be displayed.
+This property determines the number of tabs/items to be displayed.

 ### Tab

-This override will determine the type of tab that will be generated.
+This property will determine the type of tab that will be generated.
 It can be an icon or an icon with text.

 ### Text

-This override is only shown for Icon + Text tabs.
+This property is only shown for Icon + Text tabs.
 It specifies what text is shown within the tab.
 It may contain plain text, binding text, or a combination of the two, examples:

 - Settings
 - {settingsLabel}